 We’ve said it once, and we’ll say it again: small businesses have a bad deal when it comes to business energy.
 Just take a look at the difference in rates, according to a government study:

-Average business gas and electricity prices in the UK towards the end of 2017.
-Information taken from the Department for Business Energy and Industrial Strategy’s Quarterly Energy Prices report
+Average business gas and electricity prices in the UK at the end of 2020.
+Information taken from the Department for Business Energy and Industrial Strategy’s quarterly energy prices report

 While some of this is down to cost differences, a huge part of this problem is that small businesses tend to switch less frequently and are generally just less engaged with the market.

 It makes sense, when you think about it.
 A very large business may have an employee dedicated to monitoring energy usage and negotiating bills.
 Plus, they have more bargaining power – their business is worth a lot more, after all.
 For smaller businesses, there is rarely a person dedicated to sorting out the utility bills.
 People tend to accept them for what they are, and give them little thought.
 This is, of course, a generalisation – but the imbalance that exists is certainly no coincidence.

 So, just how much is this imbalance costing small businesses?
 Around £180 million a year in the UK alone, according to the CMA.
 They cite a lack of price transparency and high exit fees as the main culprits.
 So how can your small business break this cycle, and get the best possible energy rate?
 Scroll down to our FAQs, where we answer this burning question.

 Few things in this world are more certain than this: comparing energy providers will get you a better deal for your gas and electricity, no matter the size of your business.
 Thanks to the service we offer, it needn’t be the painstaking process it once was – just tell us a bit about your business and its energy needs by answering a few questions, and we'll match you up with small business energy suppliers that can cater to your needs, and offer you the best rates.
 You'll be contacted with tailored quotes that come directly from these suppliers, so you can compare the numbers and ask any questions you have.